The Economic Confidence Model & Global Financial Interconnectivity

 Other Similar Long Wave Theories

-There are quite a few similar models of business cycles, such as Benner’s Cycle recently examined by TradingCenter.org.
+There are several similar models of business cycles, such as Benner’s Cycle, recently reviewed by TradingCenter.org.

 Benner’s Cycle